kate102/CV/README.md

 </div>

-* Trainee full stack developer at [Makers Academy](https://makers.tech/)
+* Recent graduate full stack developer at [Makers Academy](https://makers.tech/)
-* BSc. and MSc. in computing
+* BSc.in Maths & Computing and MSc. in Computing
 * Several years as a professional programmer writing bond and equity trading systems
 * Director and lead designer of design and build company [102 Interiors London](http://www.102interiors.co.uk/).

 ### Background

 I reluctantly chose to leave the tech industry after the birth of my second child.
-So that I could balance the demands of a satisfying working working career and a young family, I set up a kitchen design and build company that I ran from home.
-I am now at a point in my life when I can become a full time developer again and have attended a coding bootcamp to learn the skills that are relevant to the industry as it is now.
-I find construction, both virtual and physical, immensely satisfying and look forward to working in an ever evolving environment again.
+So that I could balance the demands of a satisfying working career and a young family, I set up a kitchen design and build company that I ran from home.
+I am now at a point in my life when I can become a full time developer again.
+In order to learn the skills that are relevant to the industry as it is now, I attended a coding bootcamp.
+I find construction and innovation, both virtual and physical, immensely satisfying and look forward to working in an ever evolving environment again.

 ### Skills

 #### Technical Skills

-* On the course I was involved in group projects to mimic Facebook in **Ruby** using the **Rails** Framework, and to mimic AirBnB in **JavaScript** using **JQuery**.
+* On the course I was involved in group projects to mimic Facebook in **Ruby** using the **Rails** Framework TDDing using **Rspec**, with the front end in **HTML** & **CSS** and the backend in **SQL**.
+We used **Travis** & **Heruko** for CI and **rubocop** as a linter.
+* Another project was to mimic AirBnB in **JavaScript** using **JQuery** and **Node.js**.
+Testing was with **jasmine** and **cypress**, we used **ESLint** to clean the code and **Trello** to manage progress.
-* To test my ability to pick up a new languages quickly, I wrote FizzBuzz in **Java` and `Python` and fully `TDDed` a Bowling Score Card kata in `Java`, recording my screen throughout.
+* To test my ability to pick up a new languages quickly, I wrote FizzBuzz in **Java** and **Python** and fully TDDed a Bowling Score Card kata in **Java**, recording my screen throughout.
 This recording the [Gutter Game](https://www.dropbox.com/s/5domwacxobr7k65/Gutter%20Game%20Java.mov?dl=0)and this recording covers [Rest of play to Spare Frame](https://www.dropbox.com/s/b2cow6t1kgw5wls/Frame_Basic_Spare_Games.mov?dl=0)
-* I completed a full stack project to store book marks, using **Ruby, **HTML** and **CSS` and communication with the database is carried out using `sql`.
-* `GitHub` is our repository, we use `Travis` for continous integration `(CI)` and `Heruko` for deployment.
-* `TDD` is carried out using `RSpec`, `Selenium`, `Sinatra` or `Jasmine`.
-* We follow `Agile` to ensure that we work effectively in the teams  with daily `Standups` and `Retros` and two day `Sprints`, `timeboxing` problems as they arise.
-* Project management is achieved using `Trello`.
+* My final project was a Machine Learning project.
+We reconfigured a Connect 4 game written in **python** to use **OpenAI gym** to generate training data.
+We then used **Keras** to build the model in **TensorFlow** to train the smart computer, Ulima, to win.
+We used **pytest** to TDD the code.
+This is a video of our [Final Project Presentation](https://www.dropbox.com/s/x9ghds1lem5aiui/Final_Project.mov?dl=0).
+All my code is here on [GitHub](https://github.com/kate102) or [CodeWars](https://www.codewars.com/users/kate102)

 #### Soft Skills

 ##### Excellent Communicator
 For 102 Interiors I managed teams of up to 20 contractors on any one site.
 Meetings are an anathema in the domestic construction industry so I had to find ways to ensure that the trades worked in harmony and that everyone knew what everyone else was doing and when.
-I introduced whiteboards, `Asana` project managment app and made lots of tea.
+I introduced whiteboards, **Asana** project managment app and made lots of tea.

 ##### Analytical Thinker
 All of my roles have had an analytical element.
 I thrive on mathematical challenges from developing clean code to produce an informative and easy to read data analysis report to determining the most efficient flow of subterranean waste pipes in a kitchen development.